 In a small number of people, statins cause an increase in enzymes that the liver uses to help digestion.
 The liver can become inflamed and there’s risk of damage.

 Statins can make muscles sore and tender to the touch.
 Very rarely, a condition called rhabdomyolysis occurs, in which there is serious damage to the muscles.
-Rhabdomyolysis is most often seen when people have other risk factors for the disorder, which could include slower kidney function.
+Rhabdomyolysis is most often seen when people have other risk factors for the disorder, which could include reduced thyroid function, liver disease, and slower kidney function.

 Some people may experience problems with their memory and concentration.
 These symptoms are not serious and can be reversed when discontinuing statins or switching to a different statin.